Effects of global change on food-webs

 I combine short-term experiments and modelling to understand and predict how temperature and resource density influence the strength of predator-prey interactions and food-web structure.
-I use aquatic and terrestrial insects and their prey as a model system to quantify the effects of temperature and prey density on predator feeding rate (i.e. predator functional response) and metabolic rate.
+I use aquatic food webs as a model system to quantify the effects of temperature and prey density on predator feeding rate (i.e. predator functional response) and metabolic rate.
 I then use these empirical measurement to parameterize bionenergetic food-web models.
 I am also interested in multiple predator interactions and their consequences for prey populations and community resilience to global changes.
 Finally, I do not only consider the effects of constant temperatures on food-webs but I also investigate the impacts of temperature fluctuations and extreme temperatures on species and their interactions.

 Climate change and ecological consequences of phenotypic plasticity